MicrosoftLearning/mslearn-postgresql/Instructions/Labs/16-analyze-sentiment.md

 ## Populate the database with sample data

 Before you can analyze the sentiment of rental property reviews using the `azure_ai` extension, you must add sample data to your database.
-You will add a table to the `rentals` database and populate it with customer reviews so you have data on which to perform sentiment analysis.
+Add a table to the `rentals` database and populate it with customer reviews so you have data on which to perform sentiment analysis.

 1. Run the following command to create a table named `reviews` for storing property reviews submitted by customers:

     ```sql
+    DROP TABLE IF EXISTS reviews;

     CREATE TABLE reviews (
         id int,
         listing_id int,